 Get Real about Love Advice

-This is Renee Piane -The Love Designer and his wild worldwide virus is slowing us all down to reset.
-It all seems so surreal like a bad dream.
-It’s finally hitting us that this virus is keeping the world homebound for a while.
-It’s only been a couple of weeks in quarantine, and we all are just starting to get in a new flow.
+This is Renee Piane -The Love Designer and his wild worldwide virus has slowed us all down to reinvent our lives.
+It all seems so surreal… like a bad dream.
+It’s finally hitting us that this virus is keeping the world homebound for a long time.
+It’s been months in and out of quarantine, and we all are just starting to get in a new flow.
 I think the shock has turned into a big wake up call for many of us that are suddenly thrown together with our family’s full time and we are all reinventing our day to day living.
 We need to be patient, loving, and creative.
 Some of you are single or in the midst of a relationship transition or dealing with a broken heart.

-This a time to slow down and evaluate our lives and giving us an opportunity to examine our priorities.
-We are so blessed we live in this beautiful community, and I’m so grateful for our local Ralphs and Trader Joes to get our supplies much easier than most people in LA.
+This a time to slow down and evaluate our lives and it’s giving us an opportunity to examine our priorities.
+We are so blessed we live in this beautiful world, and I’m so grateful for our local stores to get our supplies easier than most people worldwide.
 We all have been figuring out how to keep ourselves balanced while staying safe.
-Thanks to the power of the internet, information, and classes of all kinds are available to keep informed.
+Thanks to the power of the internet, information, and classes of all kinds are available to keep us motivated and informed.
 Learning something new and keeping your mind active are great ways to stave off cabin fever.
 Here are a few tips to consider during our home confinement:

 Food, Fitness, and Deeper Connections

 I’m sure we all are cooking more than normal, we need to be creative to spread out our food supply and try new recipes to keep it interesting.
 Personally, I have been baking healthy treats, soups, salads, and veggies ahead of time to have options ready to go so I don’t eat junk food.
 I know many people are “eating their feelings” and many are getting “Fluffy!”
 Can you relate?